 Be sure to wear non-slip shoes or shoes with good grip.
 A wet weather jacket is also handy as you won’t exactly have the free hand to hold an umbrella.

-If you’ve prepared towels at the doorway, make sure to thoroughly wipe your feet on them.
-You don’t want to slip on the floor of your new home!
+If you’ve prepared old towels at the doorway, make sure to thoroughly wipe your feet on them.
+You don’t want to fall on slippery surfaces on the floor of your new home!